dsouths/happydentalapp/README.md

  ### Python Validation (PEP8)

 All Python code was manually checked using CI Python Linter.
-The main issue I found was exceeding the string length of 79 characters, which have been fixed.
+The main issue I found was exceeding the string length of 79 characters, & whitespace, which have been fixed.
 Re-testing did not reveal any errors.

 urls.py
 ![urls.py](https://github.com/dsouths/happydentalapp/assets/105642587/9aa0693a-c5dd-4f01-949b-c23472fc941d)